18F/handbook/_pages/how-we-work/sensitive-information.md

 TTS offers a few different tools for protecting sensitive information.
 As you learned in your Security Awareness and Privacy training in [GSA Online University (OLU)](https://gsaolu.gsa.gov), only share sensitive information with the people who absolutely need it and are authorized to see it.

-### Git Seekret
+### Git secrets

-To prevent committing sensitive data to your Git repository, install `git-seekrets` and pre-commit hooks.
-Please install the `git-seekrets` binary, which prevents the committing of certain sensitive information to your Git repository.
-Examples include environment variables and private configuration data.
+To prevent committing sensitive data to your Git repository, install [Caulking](https://github.com/cloud-gov/caulking).

-Refer to [the official installation guide for Git Seekrets](https://github.com/18F/laptop#want-to-install-just-git-seekret).
-You can use the installed binary with either the command-line or with the GitHub Desktop interface.

-Git Seekret does verification of the current files that will be committed to your repository using the git `precommit-hook`.
-This runs for every commit and will not allow you to commit your changes if any secrets are found.

-To contribute regular-expressions to match new rules, [see the documentation](https://github.com/18F/laptop#git-seekret).

 ### Google Drive

 You can use [GSA Google Drive](../google-drive/) to share sensitive files, spreadsheets, and documents.
-This includes personally identifiable information (PII) of either federal staff or the public, but it *does not* include classified information of any kind.
+This includes personally identifiable information (PII) of either federal staff or the public, but it _does not_ include classified information of any kind.
 If you're handling PII, be absolutely sure you are only sharing Drive files with GSA staff and that those staff members have a direct need for the information.

 ### OMB MAX